 #25 Best Location for Exploring the Red Cliffs: St. George, Utah

 St. George is a smaller town that is slowly growing in population and attractions.
-With close proximity to the Red Cliffs National Conservation Area, St. George is the best home base to explore the local hiking.
+With proximity to the Red Cliffs National Conservation Area, St. George is the best home base to explore the local hiking.

 For the days that are just too hot or too snowy during the wintertime, we recommend checking out the Tuacahn Amphitheater or the Kayenta Art Village to see the indoor galleries and the local art scene.